Key sources

 Our commitment to evidence

 PROTECT Frontline Alliance is committed to presenting health information about firefighters and first responders that is grounded in the highest quality available evidence.
-Every statistic on our website is traceable to a peer-reviewed primary source.
+Every statistic on our website is traceable to peer-reviewed research, an authoritative public-health source, or a disclosed calculation using published data.

 This page exists so that clinicians, researchers, journalists, policymakers, firefighters, and members of the public can audit our methodology and verify the basis for any figure we publish.
-Where a statistic involves a calculation that combines multiple sources, we disclose the calculation openly below.
+Where a statistic involves a calculation that combines multiple sources, we disclose the calculation openly below and identify it as a calculated comparison.

 How we prioritize evidence